jhonathanvitor/jhonathanvitor/README.md

 📱 Applications<br />
 About me:<br />

-🔭 I am currently working at Rocketseat as a software developer<br />
+🔭 I am currently working at Univag as a Web Designer<br />
 🌱 I'm currently learning JavaScript, ReactJS and NodeJS<br />
 ✊🏽 I try to collaborate on social impact projects<br />
 💡 I try to help people who are starting in programming<br />
 💬 Ask me about anything, but know that I'm passionate about technology<br />
-📫 How to contact me: My Linkedin, My Portfolio, My E-mail<br />
 ⚡ Curiosity: I am silently confident, curious by nature and always working to face all the challenges that lie ahead.<br />
   <!--
 **jhonathanvitor/jhonathanvitor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.